-- 16.2 a) It shall be at the discretion of the stewards to decide, upon a report or a request by the race director, if a driver or drivers involved in an incident shall be penalised. - b) If an incident is under investigation by the stewards a message informing all teams which driver or drivers are involved will, where possible, be displayed on the timing monitors.

-Provided that such a message is displayed within 25 minutes of the end of the race, or a message is delivered to any team concerned within this time, the driver or drivers concerned may not leave the circuit without the consent of the stewards.

-- 16.3 The stewards may impose any one of the penalties below on any driver involved in an Incident: - a) A drive-through penalty.
-The driver must enter the pit lane and re-join the race without stopping. - b) A ten second time penalty.
-The driver must enter the pit lane, stop at his pit for at least ten seconds and then re-join the race.
+- 16.2 a) It shall be at the discretion of the stewards to decide, upon a report or a request by the race director, if a driver or drivers involved in an incident shall be penalised. - b) If an incident is under investigation a message informing all teams which driver or drivers are involved will, where possible, be displayed on the timing monitors. - Provided that such a message is displayed within 25 minutes of the end of the race, or a message is delivered to any team concerned within this time, the driver or drivers concerned may not leave the circuit without the consent of the stewards. - 16.3 The stewards may impose any one of the penalties below on any driver involved in an Incident: - A five second time penalty: five seconds will be added to the elapsed race time of the concerned driver provided he carries out no further pit stop before the end of the race, otherwise, in case of entering the pit lane, the driver must stop in his pit stop position for at least five seconds before re-joining the race. - b) A ten second time penalty: ten seconds will be added to the elapsed race time of the concerned driver provided he carries out no further pit stop before the end of the race, otherwise, in case of entering the pit lane, the driver must stop in his pit stop position for at least ten seconds before re-joining the race. - In both of the above cases no work may be carried on the car during the penalty period of time. - c) A drive-through penalty.
+The driver must enter the pit lane and re-join the race without stopping. - d) A ten-second stop-and-go time penalty.
+The driver must enter the pit lane, stop in his pit stop position for at least ten seconds and then re-join the race.

-If either of the two penalties above are imposed during the last three laps, or after the end of a race, Article 16.4b) below will not apply and 20 seconds will be added to the elapsed race time of the driver concerned in the case of a) above and 30 seconds in the case of b).
+If either of the four penalties above are imposed after 28 minutes of the race, or after the end of it, Article 16.4(b) below will not apply and five seconds will be added to the elapsed race time of the driver concerned in the case of (a) above, 10 seconds in the case of (b), 20 seconds in case of (c), and 30 seconds in the case of (d).